Undrcver/live-weather-dash/README.md

 # Live-weather-dash

-This is a weekly forecast creator using API calls that allow the user to gather a 5 day forecast of a city's weather.
+This is an application that allows the user to search for any city and give i's current weather.
+The search results include things like temperature, wind, and humidity.

 ## Screenshots